Work PackagesBeXyl is a 4-year project consisting of 10 Work Packages spanning a broad spectrum of disciplines

 Co-leader: A. Belaj (IFAPA)

-Plant host resistance is the main pillar in a successful Integrated Pest Management (IPM) strategy for Xf diseases.
+Host plant resistance is the main pillar in a successful Integrated Pest Management (IPM) strategy for Xf diseases.
 Building on the results of former EU projects, BeXyl ensures the research investments needed to exploit these results and to extend the available resistant genotypes.
 The goal is to identify new Xf-resistant host genotypes in main perennial crops and to unravel the mechanisms of resistance, mainly on olives and almonds, that are the crops most severely affected by Xf in Europe.
 BeXyl will develop new molecular tools to assist in the breeding for resistance, establishing the foundation of breeding programs for those two plant species.

 Work Package 5